SSaquif/french-lesson-notes/Notes/Vocabulaire/1-Vocabulaire-Day_Weather_Time.md

 Il y a de la neige au sol
 Il est magnifique mais c’est très froid
-Je suis prête pour l’hibernation
+Je suis prête pour l’hibernation beach = plage it is cold and cloudy = il fait froid et nuageux it is raining a little bit = il pleut un peu but it is not snowing = mais il neige pas it is warmer than yesterday = il fait plus chaud qu’hier it is much warmer than the weekend = il fait beaucoup plus chaud que le week-end (or/ou) il fait plus beacoup chaud que le week-end le ciel est plus gris qu'hier = the sky is grayer than yesterday

+i have a question = j'ai une question is it ... or ... = est-ce que c'est ... ou ... smoked salmon = saumon fumé smoked meat = viande fumée smoked meat sandwich = sandwich à la viande fumée flaque d'eau = puddle une fuite d'eau = a water leak

+what is `flaque d'eau` in English? = Qu'est-ce que `flaque d'eau` en anglais?

 What did you do over the weekend? = Qu’est-ce que tu as fait le week-end?
 I walked my dog = J’ai promené mon chien